alexeyOnGitHub/build-publisher-plugin/README.md

 Jenkins plugin to publish notifications for all completed builds to a RabbitMQ instance.

-It is configured on the main Jenkins "Configure System" page and listens to all jobs controlled by this host (which can run locally or on remote nodes).
+It listens to all jobs controlled by this Jenkins host (which can run locally or on remote nodes).
 Once a job completes, it puts a message to the queue that is processed in a separate thread.
 This way processing and publishing (which can be slow, depending on the target system) does not block or slow down the Jenkins server.

+Configuration is done on the main Jenkins "Configure System" page.
+Changing the plugin configuration does not require restarting your Jenkins server.
+New configuration will take effect immediately for all messages waiting in the queue.

 If the queue gets full, the plugin will write a message to log and discard the build notification.